felixdoerre/primus_vk/README.md

 An idea might be to use `VK_EXTERNAL_MEMORY_HANDLE_TYPE_HOST_ALLOCATION_BIT_EXT` to map one device's memory and use that directly on the other device (or import host-allocated memory on both devices).
 However that is not implemented yet.

 ## Dependencies
 This layer requires two working vulkan drivers.
 The only hardware that I have experience with are Intel Integrated Graphics + Nvidia.
 However it should theoretically work with any other graphics setup of two vulkan-compatible graphics devices.
-For the Nvidia graphics card, both the "nonglvd" and the "glvnd" proprietary driver seem to work.
+For the Nvidia graphics card, both the "nonglvd" and the "glvnd" proprietary driver seem to work, however the "nonglvnd"-driver seems to be broken around `430.64` and is removed in newer versions.

 To use this layer you will require something similar to bumblebee to poweron/off the dedicated graphics card.